- aerosol

 radar altimetry

-The principle is that the altimeter emits a radar wave and analyses the return signal that bounces off the surface.
+Satellite-Altimetry is a method to determine for example the sea level (Graphic: ESA) The principle is that the altimeter emits a radar wave and analyses the return signal that bounces off the surface.
 Altimetry measurements can be used to determine sea ice thickness and surface topography.

 - ring of fire